UmairSeemab/VCF2CpG/scripts/README_scripts.md

 - 1stStep.sh : Runs the entire process automatically.
 - extract_methylation_vcf.py : Extracts methylation and coverage from VCF files.
 - merge_methylation_csv.py : Merges multiple sample CSVs into one CpG matrix.
-- methylation_analysis.R : Performs downstream R-based analysis such as correlation, visualization, or statistical comparison.
+- MethylationPipeline.R : Performs downstream R-based analysis such as correlation, visualization, or statistical comparison.

 Usage:
 1. Download all scripts in this folder.